Cloud-Temple/yaani/README.md

 The values passed to group_by can be Netbox keys or key paths (explained later).

+Tags can be used for grouping feature as well as any key found in a Netbox object.

+*CAUTION*: Please pay attention to the fact that a same value found in two differents keys in Netbox will point to the same group and with mixed elements in the group.

 ### Filter

 The filter statement allows one to filter elements requested to Netbox API.
 It narrows the search by the mean of a filter appended to the API URL.